The 12 disciples of Jesus / (Apostles) name list in the Bible are as follows:

 Andrew was the eldest of a family of five, inclusive of his brother Peter and three sisters.
 He and his brother Peter were called to follow Jesus at the same time.
 Matthew 4:18

 The name Andrew is a Greek name which is believed to mean: "manly and brave."
-There is no recordings of any Hebrew or Aramaic names for him.
+There are no recordings of any Hebrew or Aramaic names for him.

 He and his brother Peter were both fishermen by profession.
 However, when Jesus called them, he told them that they would no longer catch fish, because He would rather made them "fishers of men."
 Matthew 4:18-19